Vazhakulam

 Vazhakulam is a village in Muvattupuzha Taluk, located in the Ernakulam district of the Indian state of Kerala.
 This town is known as Pineapple City due to its large-scale pineapple farms.

 Another village named Vazhakulam, is located in Aluva.

 Economy

-The town is the largest Asian pineapple market.
-Kerala Agricultural University established a Pineapple Research Station at Vazhakulam in 1995.
-The pineapples cultivated there have achieved a geographic indication.
-Vazhakulam pineapples are marketed as GI tagged products.
-Rice used to be the main crop of this area in the 1960s and 1970s, but the advent of rubber cultivation turned many rice fields and estates into rubber plantations.
+Vazhakulam is known as one of the largest pineapple markets in Asia.
+The Kerala Agricultural University established a Pineapple Research Station at Vazhakulam in 1995.
+The pineapples grown in the region have been granted a Geographical Indication (GI) tag and are marketed under the name Vazhakulam pineapple.
+In the 1960s and 1970s, rice was the main crop in the area, but the expansion of rubber cultivation later converted many paddy fields and estates into rubber plantations.

 Demographics

-The population of this area largely consists of Syrian Catholic Christians.

-Many Hindu families have made this place their home.(?)
+The population of the Vazhakulam area is predominantly composed of Syrian Catholic Christians.
+A significant number of Hindu families also reside in the region, contributing to the local social and cultural life.
+The community structure reflects the broader demographic patterns of central Kerala, with Christian and Hindu groups forming the main segments of the population.